Pointwise almost h-semi-slant submanifolds: Abstract

 \section{Abstract}

 We introduce the notions of pointwise almost h-slant submanifolds and pointwise almost h-semi-slant submanifolds as a generalization of slant submanifolds, pointwise slant submanifolds, semi-slant submanifolds, and pointwise semi-slant submanifolds.
-We have characterizations and investigate the integrability of distributions, the conditions for such distributions to be totally geodesic foliations, the mean curvature vector fields on totally umbilic submanifolds, the properties of h-slant functions and h-semi-slant functions, the properties of non-trivial warped product proper pointwise h-semi-slant submanifolds.
-We also obtain topological properties on proper pointwise almost h-slant submanifolds and give an inequality for the squared norm of the second fundamental form in terms of the warping function and h-semi-slant functions for a warped product submanifold in a hyperk\"{a}hler manifold.
+We obtain a characterization and investigate the following: the integrability of distributions, the conditions for such distributions to be totally geodesic foliations, the mean curvature vector fields on totally umbilic submanifolds, the properties of h-slant functions and h-semi-slant functions, the properties of non-trivial warped product proper pointwise h-semi-slant submanifolds.
+We also obtain the topological properties of proper pointwise almost h-slant submanifolds and give an inequality for the squared norm of the second fundamental form in terms of a warping function and a h-semi-slant function for a warped product submanifold of a hyperk\"{a}hler manifold.
 Finally, we give some examples of such submanifolds.